 Let’s take a quick look at this file and what it is doing:

-Formatting Disk 0 to GPT format (edit the file to see each partition)
+- Formatting Disk 0 in GPT format (edit the file to see each partition size)

-Operating System SKU (based on the name of the OS).
+- Sets Operating System SKU (based on the name of the OS image being applied).

 And you’re done!
 Simply plug into any laptop (or VM) that is correctly set to boot EFI mode and boot to the USB drive (F12 on Dell machines, ESC on VMs, other devices might be different) and watch Windows 10 automatically install.
 On fast USB 3.0 media applying to a newer SSD laptop, I’ve seen install times as fast a 9 min!
 Here’s a quick video of this in action on a VM: